-Kimball Thurlow's pictures related to the Lockyer Creek Bridge
+Kimball Thurlow's pictures of early 20th C bridges using similar materials and construction to the Lockyer Creek Bridge

 Looking west from the town toward the armamaents factory buildings.